vchat-meme-blip/polymarket-cafe/AUTONOMY.md

 ---

-## The Probabilistic Decision Tree
+## Fallback Behavior: The Probabilistic Decision Tree

-When your active agent's cooldown has passed, the Autonomy Director makes a probabilistic decision on what the agent should do next.
+When your active agent has no user-assigned tasks, it reverts to a probabilistic decision tree to ensure it remains productive.
 This introduces an element of unpredictability and emergent behavior, making your agent feel more alive and independent.

 The current decision tree is: